serpapi/serpapi-ruby/README.md

 $ rake
 ```

-open Rakefile for more information.
+Open ./Rakefile for more information.

 Contributions are welcome, feel to submit a pull request!